 About the Stone Sheep - Ovis dalli stonei

 One of America’s most prized hunting trophies, the Stone sheep is a more southern subspecies of the Dall sheep.

 The Stone sheep is somewhat larger than the Dall sheep, with huge backward-curling, deeply ridged horns.
 Females, known as ewes, have small, slender horns.
-A mature adult Stone ram has a stocky body that usually weigh about 200 pounds, but occasionally reach 250 pounds.
+A mature adult Stone ram has a stocky body that usually weighs about 200 pounds but occasionally reach 250 pounds.